 Creature — Angel

-As long as Pristine Angel is untapped, it has protection from artifacts and from all colors.
+As long as Pristine Angel is untapped, it has protection from artifacts and from all colours.

-Whenever you play a spell, you may untap Pristine Angel.
+Whenever you cast a spell, you may untap Pristine Angel.

 Pristine Angel Discussion

 I feel like the deck is solid, definite room for growth, but for the budget incredibly effective.
 There are some weaknesses, but the deck definitely can be a powerhouse.

 -Slightly not enough ramp, try adding 2 more

 -Slightly too many board wipes

 -Slightly too few lands, adding a few will allow you to have more keep-able hands